Armaan42/RepoLens/README.md

 - Background job processing with Inngest
 - Authentication with Better Auth

+### Architecture & Workflow

+Here is how the components of the tech stack integrate with one another to deliver context-aware code reviews:

+1.  **Authentication & Repository Access**: Users log into the Next.js frontend using **Better Auth**, which handles OAuth with GitHub.
+Using the **GitHub API (Octokit)**, the platform authenticates and gains access to the user's repositories and pull requests.
+2.  **Webhooks & Event Streaming**: When a new Pull Request is opened or updated on GitHub, a webhook triggers a Next.js API Route.
+3.  **Background Processing**: The API Route offloads the heavy lifting to **Inngest**, which manages the background jobs for processing the pull request asynchronously, ensuring the UI remains responsive.
+4.  **Fetching & Chunking Code**: The worker job fetches the PR diff and context files from GitHub.
+The codebase is broken down into semantic chunks.
+5.  **Vector Embedding & Storage**: Text embedding models convert these code chunks into vector representations, which are securely stored in **Pinecone** (the vector database).
+6.  **Retrieval-Augmented Generation (RAG)**: When analyzing a specific code change, the system queries Pinecone to retrieve relevant, related code snippets from across the entire repository (not just the files changed in the PR).
+7.  **AI Analysis**: The PR diff, along with the retrieved repository context from Pinecone, is sent as a complex prompt to the **Google Gemini AI** model.
+8.  **Feedback Delivery**: Gemini generates structural feedback, issue detection, and improvement suggestions.
+This data is saved to the **PostgreSQL** database (via Prisma or a similar ORM).
+9.  **User Interface**: Finally, the **Next.js** frontend (styled with **Tailwind CSS** and **shadcn/ui**) fetches the review results from the database using server actions and presents a clean, interactive dashboard to the developer.

 ## Expected Outcomes

 The project is expected to deliver a fully functional AI-powered code review platform capable of assisting developers during the pull request process.